 Well, we obviously have a communication problem, since it seems so complicated to get it -- or to be understood.
 We also write poetry spilling all our sentiment into every verse in a hope someone may discover the depth of our soul.

-The list could go on, involving more of those more subtle ways of people's doubting about their being understood.
-It could be just a prelude to a deep and nagging feeling of separation and a verdict of loneliness.
+The list could go on, including those more subtle ways of people expressing their doubt about being understood.
+It could be just a prelude to a deep and nagging feeling of a separation and a verdict of loneliness.

 If Only We Knew Those Magic Words